dchest/dchest.com/posts/2016/2016-11-18-nextcloud.md

 > with our terms or policies or if we are investigating suspected misconduct.
 > — [Google](https://www.google.com/policies/terms/regional.html)

-I recently set up my own [Nextcloud](https://nextcloud.com) server to enable synching of contacts, calendars and files between my laptop and Android smartphone without intermediaries.
+I recently set up my own [Nextcloud](https://nextcloud.com) server to synchronize contacts, calendars and files between my laptop and Android smartphone without intermediaries.
 Here are the client tools I used.

 <!--more-->